aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/alignment-settings/_index.md

             // Adding some value to the "A1" cell cell.value = "Visit Aspose!";

-            // Setting the horizontal/vertical alignment of the text in the "A1" cell via style const style = cell.style;
+            // Setting the vertical alignment of the text in the "A1" cell via style const style = cell.style;
             style.verticalAlignment = AsposeCells.TextAlignmentType.Center;
             cell.style = style;